 Cure rates for bone cancers have improved significantly over the years.
 Outcomes are best when you are treated by multidisciplinary teams who work together in the treatment of these rare cancers.

-The Mays Cancer Center has a multidisciplinary team that specializes in the treatment of bone cancers.
+The cancer center has a multidisciplinary team that specializes in the treatment of bone cancers.
 The sarcoma team includes:

 - Orthopaedic surgeons, who are specialists in bone cancer-related surgery